 Graysie Marketing, Web Design and Photography

-A sophomore business school student at UNC-Chapel Hill, Graysie provides all of our amazing photography and an expert eye for color, layout and design in our marketing materials.
+A junior business school student at UNC-Chapel Hill, Graysie provides all of our amazing photography and an expert eye for color, layout and design in our marketing materials.
 She's also been known to skein and dry yarn and she makes a mean cup of coffee when Beth's energy is flagging.

-A freshman biochemistry student at UMBC, Rita is our quiet and steady hand, jumping in to arrange and organize our inventory and displays with pleasing results and is the muscle and unsung hero behind much of our loading and unloading.
+A sophomore biochemistry student at UMBC, Rita is our quiet and steady hand, jumping in to arrange and organize our inventory and displays with pleasing results and is the muscle and unsung hero behind much of our loading and unloading.
 Many a box has been broken down and a trash can emptied without fanfare as she tidies up behind us.